-Contact a Voorhees Township Family Law Attorney for a Consultation About Child Support and Joint Custody in New Jersey Today
+Contact a Voorhees Law Attorney for a Consultation About Visitation Schedules in New Jersey Today

 If you are thinking about filing for divorce, or if you have already started the divorce process and are dealing with another matter such as child custody, child support, or division of assets, you need to speak with a qualified attorney.
-The New Jersey family law attorneys at the Law Office of Daniel K. Newman represent clients throughout the state, including Camden, Burlington, Gloucester, Cumberland, and Salem counties.
+The New Jersey family law attorneys at The Law Offices of Daniel K. Newman represent clients throughout the state, including Voorhees, Camden, Burlington and Gloucester.
 We understand how challenging this time can be for you, which is why we will fight hard to protect your interests, and the interests of your loved ones, throughout the legal process.
-Call us at 856-309-9007 or fill out our confidential contact form to schedule a consultation.
-We have an office conveniently located at 1202 Laurel Oak Rd #207, Voorhees Township, NJ 08043.
+Call us at (856) 309-9007 or fill out our confidential contact form to schedule a consultation.
+We have an office conveniently located at 1202 Laurel Oak Rd #207 Voorhees Township, New Jersey 08043.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.